 Direction

-Walk down the stairs, then turn left at the wider cross path and turn right at an acute angle at the next path.
+Descend steeply for a short distance as an extension of the steps, turn left at the wider crossroads and then right at an acute angle at the next path.
 Watch out at the beginning of the forest!
-The marked narrow path goes off to the right of the wide path and can easily be overlooked.
-You cross the border from Upper Palatinate to Middle Franconia here.
-With many marked curves, you walk in the forest to a wide path with signpost Haunritz.
-Descend on a steep and narrow meadow path with a few steps, flanked by llama pastureland.
-A panoramic descent of the finest kind, on which we can soon look the Old Fritz in the eye - and twice: we first see the inn "Zum Alten Fritz", then the associated lookout rock.
+The marked narrow path leads off to the right of the wide path and can easily be overlooked.
+Here you cross the border from Upper Palatinate to Middle Franconia.
+With many marked bends, you walk through the forest to a wide path with a signpost for Haunritz.
+Descend along a steep and narrow meadow path with a few steps, flanked by llama pastures.
+A panoramic descent of the finest quality, on which we soon come face to face with the Old Fritz - twice over: first we see the "Zum Alten Fritz" inn, then the associated viewing rock.
 This dolomite rock, the village's landmark, is said to resemble the Prussian king Frederick the Great.
-At the inn is also the bus stop Haunritz, Zum Alten Fritz.
-You reach the village square with the striking climbers' fountain, pass an ancient paper mill, a beer garden and a large playground, even with a barbecue area.
-Then you walk through several archways of Haunritz Castle from 1719.
-At the cross path you continue offset to the left.
-Before that, you can make a small detour to the right to the fish pond at the fountain and interesting old weirs - a whole system - with the Herrenmühle mill opposite.
-On the grassy path in the Högenbach valley, fun-filled final valley kilometres await you.
-On the left side of the path, the stone walls of a mossy ruin appear, it rushes and rushes louder and louder: a karst spring pours strongly and bubbles violently, a welcome refreshment in summer.
-Continue past the Hartmannshof waterworks and turn left just before the Fallmühle.
+The Haunritz, Zum Alten Fritz bus stop is also located at the inn.
+You reach the village square with its striking climbing fountain, pass an ancient paper mill, a beer garden and a large playground, even with a barbecue area.
+You then walk through several archways of Haunritz Castle dating back to 1719, before turning left at the crossroads.
+Before that, you can take a short detour to the right to the fish pond at the fountain and to interesting old weir systems - a whole system - with the Herrenmühle mill opposite.
+On the grassy path in the Högenbach valley, you can look forward to some enjoyable final kilometres in the valley.
+The stone walls of a moss-covered ruin appear on the left-hand side of the path, and the sound of rushing water becomes louder and louder: a karst spring pours out strongly and bubbles vigorously, a welcome refreshment in summer.
+Continue past the Hartmannshof waterworks and turn left just before the Fallmühle mill.
 Another scenic path follows, high above Weigendorf with a view over to the Hartmannshof quarry.
 At the end, in the old station building at the railway station, the prehistory museum Urzeitbahnhof and an osteria invite you to finish.

 Prehistory Museum Prehistoric Railway Station

-A very special treasure can be seen here: The wisdom tooth of a Neanderthal is considered the oldest evidence of a human being in Bavaria to date.
-The exhibits of the Prehistory Museum Urzeitbahnhof invite you on a "journey through time" into the past, from the Stone Age hunters about 12,000 years ago to all periods of prehistory up to the end of the Celtic civilisation around 15 B.C.
-You can learn interesting facts about Celtic hunting, food sources, places of worship and sacrifice as well as ideas about the afterlife at that time.
+A very special treasure can be seen here: The wisdom tooth of a Neanderthal is the oldest evidence of a human in Bavaria to date.
+The exhibits at the Prehistory Museum Urzeitbahnhof invite you on a "journey through time" into the past, from the Stone Age hunters around 12,000 years ago through all periods of prehistory to the end of Celtic civilisation around 15 BC.
+You can learn interesting facts about Celtic hunting, food sources, places of worship and sacrifice as well as ideas of the afterlife at the time.

 It is best to enquire about the current opening times by telephone.